Chaplain Commissioning Program

 Throughout their service to CIA, chaplains are required to fulfill certain annual proficiency activities.
 The primary reason for instituting such requirements is to promote a continued lifestyle among chaplains that is consistent with the initial commissioning qualifications.
 The secondary reason is to establish a way of maintaining routine contact and an ongoing relationship with chaplains bearing CIA credentials.
 The annual requirements for CIA chaplains include the following activities:

-If you have any other questions about the application process or the CCP program feel free to email us with your specific questions.
+If you have any other questions about the application process or the CCP program you can check out our CCP FAQ page, or feel free to email us with your specific questions.